 Kevin Durant progressing in rehab, no timetable for return

-OAKLAND, Calif.
-(AP) Kevin Durant is riding a stationary bike as part of his rehab from an injured left knee and leg and doing well, yet Golden State coach Steve Kerr says it will still be about a month before the superstar forward is re-evaluated to determine his status.
+He also is riding a stationary bike as part of his rehab from the injured knee and leg and doing well, yet Golden State coach Steve Kerr said it still could be close to a month before the superstar forward is re-evaluated to determine his status.

-Durant returned to the Bay Area from the Warriors' East Coast road trip after getting hurt last Tuesday in a loss at Washington.
+Durant returned to the Bay Area from the Warriors' East Coast road trip after getting hurt in a loss at Washington.
 He hyperextended his knee early in the 112-108 defeat Feb.
 28 and later underwent an MRI exam, which revealed a Grade 2 - or moderate - sprain in the knee as well as a bruised tibia.